pikatoste/test.sh/README.md

 The aspect of the source command itself depends on the location of test.sh and whether you restrict the directory where test scripts can be run from.

-* If test.sh is installed at a central location, source it using the absolute path.
+* If test.sh is installed at a central location, source it using an absolute path.
 For example:

   ```shell script
   source /opt/test.sh/test.sh
   ```

-* If test.sh is installed relative to the test script and you want test scripts to support being launched from any directory, specify a path relative to the dynamically-obtained location of the test script.
-For example:
+* If test.sh is installed relative to the test script and you want to support executing it from any directory, specify a path relative to the dynamically-obtained location of the test script.
+For example, if test.sh is in the same directory as the test script:

   ```shell script
   source "$(dirname "$(readlink -f "$0")")"/test.sh
   ```

-* If test.sh is installed relative to the test script and you want to restrict the directory from which test scripts can be launched, specify a path relative to the chosen directory.
+* If test.sh is installed relative to the test script and you want to restrict the directory from which the test script can be launched, specify a path relative to the chosen directory.
 For example:

   ```shell script